HOW TO GET LADAKH,

 Route 5: Hanle-Boog-Nerbole-Chisumale-Umling La Pass (Boog to Nerbole Offroad | 75Km approx)

 For traveling on Hanle-Boog-Nerbole -Umling La Pass, a normal permit is all you need.

-The location of Umling La pass is Visible on Google maps, but you can’t find turn-by-turn Navigation here, so don’t rely on it.
+The Navigation to the Umling La pass is not available on Google maps.
+Hence, you can’t find turn-by-turn Navigation here, so don’t rely on it.

 The Most Important things to remember before you plan for Umling La Pass:

 - Umling La Pass is located at a massive altitude of 19,024ft and is characterized by extremely thin air, which makes even normal breathing very difficult.